Canon 200D vs Fujifilm X-T3

 It is notable that the X-T3 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 200D lacks such a headphone port.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Fujifilm X-T3?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 200D: